Quantum tricriticality of chiral-coherent phase in quantum Rabi triangle

-\textit{Incoherent phase.--} When the strength of photon-atom coupling $g_1$ and photon hopping $J$ are much smaller than the cavity frequency $\omega$ and atomic energy gap $\Delta$, the densities of atoms in excited state and photons excitation are strongly suppressed so that the system stays in the incoherent phase or normal phase.
-To obtain its energy spectrum, we firstly implement the Schrieffer-Woff transformation $S_n=\exp [-ig_{1}\sqrt{ \omega /\Delta } \sigma^{y}_n\left( a_n^{\dagger }+a_n\right) ]$ on each cavity.
-After neglecting higher order terms in the limit $\Delta /\omega \rightarrow \infty $, the Hamiltonian in Eq.(\ref{RM}) becomes
+\textit{Incoherent phase --} In the weak coupling regime (i.e. small $g_1$), the number of excitation tends to zero and no photon propagates in the cavities, we have the so-called incoherent phase (iCP).
+To obtain its energy spectrum, we first implement the Schrieffer-Wolff transformation with the unitary operator $S_n=\exp [-ig_{1}\sqrt{ \omega /\Delta } \sigma_n^{y}\left( a_n^{\dagger }+a_n\right) ]$ on each cavity.
+After neglecting higher-order terms in the limit $\Delta /\omega \rightarrow \infty $, Hamiltonian~(\ref{RM}) becomes